Jihadism: Salafia Jihadia

-Salafia Jihadia is a Salafi-jhadist terrorist organization based in Morocco and Spain.
+Salafia Jihadia is a Salafi-jihadist terrorist organization based in Morocco and Spain.
 The group was allied with al-Qaeda and Moroccan Islamic Combatant Group (GICM).

 The group was known for its participation in the 2003 Casablanca bombings, in which 12 suicide bombers killed 33 people and injured over 100.
-Salafia Jihadia has variously been described as a movement or loose network of Salafi-jhadist groups and cells, or as a generic term applied by Moroccan authorities for militant Salafi activists.
+Salafia Jihadia has variously been described as a movement or loose network of Salafi-jihadist groups and cells, or as a generic term applied by Moroccan authorities for militant Salafi activists.

 Salafia Jihadia is said to function as a network of several loosely affiliated Salafi-jhadist groups and cells, including groups such as al Hijra Wattakfir, Attakfir Bidum Hijra, Assirat al Mustaqim, Ansar al Islam and Moroccan Afghans.
 The spiritual leader and founder of the group is Mohammed Fizazi, former imam of the al-Quds Mosque (which was shut down by German authorities in 2010).
 Fizazi was arrested in 2003 and sentenced to 30 years imprisonment for his radical statements and connection to the Casablanca bombings.
 Salafia Jihadia has since spawned a wider ideological movement out of Saudi Arabia and the Gulf states.

 Al-Gama'a al-Islamiyya

 Al-Gama'a al-Islamiyya, another Salafi-jihadist movement, fought an insurgency against the Egyptian government from 1992 to 1998 during which at least 800 Egyptian policemen and soldiers, jihadists, and civilians were killed.
-Outside of Egypt it is best known for a November 1997 attack at the Temple of Hatshepsut in Luxor where fifty-eight foreign tourists trapped inside the temple were hunted down and hacked and shot to death.
-The group declared a ceasefire in March 1999, although as of 2012 it is still active in jihad against the Ba'athist Syrian regime.
+Outside of Egypt, it is best known for a November 1997 attack at the Temple of Hatshepsut in Luxor where fifty-eight foreign tourists trapped inside the temple were hunted down and hacked and shot to death.
+The group declared a ceasefire in March 1999, although as of 2012, it is still active in jihad against the Ba'athist Syrian regime.